Andrew Westman

-Andrew Westman is an English archaeologist and head of projects at the Museum of London.
+Kenneth Andrew Rodney Westman is an English archaeologist and head of projects at the Museum of London.
 He is perhaps best known for contributing to, and editing, Archaeology in the City of London, 1907–91: a Guide to the Records of Excavations and writing the Archaeological Site Manual in 1994.

-Westman attended Latymer Upper School and Cambridge between 1967 and 1974.
+Westman attended Latymer Upper School and Corpus Christi College, Cambridge between 1967 and 1974.
 He has authored and co-authored many reports and books on archaeology.
 He works in the Museum of London's archaeology department.
 He has given lectures on archaeology at University College London, Royal Holloway University, the University of York, and the University of Cambridge.